MexicanMan/TopDownDemo/README.md

 ![Game process](https://media.giphy.com/media/hrjekFMJZWtZE0NJuu/giphy.gif)

 ## Architecture
- This is an attempt to make own simple realisation of ECS pattern with the help of native Unity tools.
+ This is an attempt to make my own simple realisation of ECS pattern with the help of native Unity tools.
 I use GameObjects itself instead of Entities and Components are MonoBehaviour scripts.
 Systems and Entities store in EntityManager.